 Associate Professor Stuart Brierley

 Chronic abdominal pain is major problem for people living with lifelong bowel disorders.
 It is debilitating and significantly impacts on a person’s quality of life.
 Understanding the mechanisms that cause pain arising from the gut, especially related to IBS can assist us to manage this pain.
 This session considers:

 What are the mechanisms that cause chronic gastrointestinal pain?

 How can understanding these mechanisms assist us to find treatments for managing gut based pain?

 A look at new therapeutic treatments available and on the horizon

 Pharmacological Treatment of IBD

 Anti-inflammatory agents and immunosuppressants are common medicines used in the treatment of IBD.
-Antimicrobial agents and other medications may be required for pain relief and other symptoms.
+Antimicrobial agents may also be required, as well as other medications for pain relief and symptoms.
 These may be prescribed using a step-wise approach.
 This session provides a review of these medicines in the context of their treatment of IBD as well as precautionary considerations.
 Includes:

 What are the main types of medicines used in the treatment of IBD and why?